DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

 The Financial utilities connection includes an error file location. <br>
 A file will be moved to error location in the following scenarios:
 - Journal was set to automatically post, but posting process ended in error.

+If you receive error 'Number sequence 0 does not exist' in the periodic task - Ensure a Journal name has been selected in the Methods of payment's Name